gtk-rs/gir/book/src/introduction.md

 ## Regenerating the bindings and wrapper
-In order to generate the bindings and the wrapper for the first time, the above mentioned steps should be followed.
+In order to generate the bindings and the wrapper for the first time, the above-mentioned steps should be followed.
 When you want to regenerate the crates because e.g. the library was updated, you can simplify the process by running the helper script `./generator.py`.
-The script detects `Gir.toml` configurations in the current directory and sub-directories (or the paths passed on the command-line) and generates "normal" or "sys" crates for it.
+The script detects `Gir.toml` configurations in the current directory and subdirectories (or the paths passed on the command-line) and generates "normal" or "sys" crates for it.
 Alternatively `--embed-docs` can be passed to prepare source-code for a documentation built by moving all documentation into it.
 For a complete overview of available options, pass `--help`.